-Named for Friedrich and his scale of mineral hardness, the Mohs features a footswitched “Rhythm” channel (like rolling back your instrument’s volume), “Quartz” (Fuzz Face-y/vintage) and “Diamond” (planet-destroying/modern) modes, and a “Hardness” control for adjusting the character of the fuzz.
+Named for Friedrich and his scale of mineral hardness, the Mohs features a “Hardness” control for adjusting the character of the fuzz, a footswitched “Rhythm” channel (like rolling back your instrument’s volume), and “Quartz” (Fuzz Face-y/vintage) and “Diamond” (planet-destroying/modern) modes.

 The Mohs Fuzz works equally well on guitar and bass instruments.

 - When your pedal is built (8-12 weeks) you’ll receive a PayPal invoice ($150 US + shipping outside the lower 48 if applicable) for your pedal

 - Pay the invoice within 30 days and your pedal will be shipped

 To reserve a Mohs Fuzz please submit the following form:

 I – Input